Skip to main content Skip to secondary navigation

 Main content start

 The Uytengsu teaching lab welcome student groups from across the School of Engineering.
+Learn about the current and past groups here.
+All project descriptions are provided by the group.
 If you are interested in working in the teaching lab, check out the reservation process or email lab management.

 Student Group Mentors are available.
 Student group mentors are experienced folks that are selected to advise a specific group with their project.
 This is a generous resource the Uytengsu teaching lab offers for students.
 Any student group can nominate an experienced mentor that fit their project needs.
 For more information on this benefit, contact Jeffrey or Mong.